Marvel's Shang-Chi Wins Third Straight Box Office Weekend

 Videos by ComicBook.com

-The big-screen adaptation of the hit Broadway production opens in second place this weekend, earning a disappointing $7.3 million.
-The film has been widely derided online for having 28-year-old Ben Platt reprise the role of the teenaged lead character that he originated on-stage in 2015.
+Also on this week’s chart, Ryan Reynolds’ Free Guy proves resilient, while Cry Macho, Candyman and Malignant round out this week’s top five films.
+Keep reading to see the full list of this week’s biggest box office film.s

-What do you think of Shang-Chi and the Legend of the Ten Rings becoming the highest-grossing movie of the pandemic domestically?
+What did you think of Shang-Chi and the Legend of the Ten Rings?
 Let us know in the comments.
 Shang-Chi and the Legend of the Ten Rings is now playing in theaters.

 1. Shang-Chi and the Legend of the Ten Rings